HenryKautzLab/PranavCode/README.md

 Whisper proved especially useful in one video about a news report, where audio is very important.

 EasyOCR gives better context in case the video has subittles or other meaningful text on the screen.

+03/09:
+Used all-MiniLM-L6-v2 to measure similarity between 1 model and 3 model outputs.